IIP-Design/iip-static-assets/Commons/AboutPage.md

 * **Analytics –** display content performance data to see how often a piece of content has been used and where
 * **Social media integration –** connect Hootsuite to schedule social media posts for teams

-## Contact IIP
+## Contact GPA
-For more information about the Content Commons and the Content Distribution Platform (CDP), or to discuss opportunities to share or host content from IIP or the Department of State on your website, [contact IIP](mailto:design@america.gov).
+For more information about the Content Commons and the Content Distribution Platform (CDP), or to discuss opportunities to share or host content from GPA or the Department of State on your website, [contact GPA](mailto:design@america.gov).

-To explore the Department’s global social media presence, see a list of links to [official social media accounts](https://www.state.gov/r/pa/ode/socialmedia/index.htm) managed by U.S. embassies, consulates, and other missions.
+To explore the Department’s global social media presence, see a list of links to [official social media accounts](https://www.state.gov/global-social-media-presence/) managed by U.S. embassies, consulates, and other missions.

-Follow IIP on Twitter [@IIPState](https://twitter.com/IIPState).

-## About IIP
+## About GPA
-The Bureau of International Information Programs (IIP) belongs to the State Department’s [public diplomacy](https://www.state.gov/r/index.htm) (PD) family of bureaus, where it provides highly impactful content to PD practitioners and foreign publics to advance American foreign policy goals.
+The Bureau of Global Public Affairs (GPA) belongs to the State Department’s [public diplomacy](https://www.state.gov/r/index.htm) (PD) family of bureaus, where it provides highly impactful content to PD practitioners and foreign publics to advance American foreign policy goals.

-IIP supports people-to-people conversations with foreign publics on U.S. policy priorities.
+GPA supports people-to-people conversations with foreign publics on U.S. policy priorities.
 To carry out this mission, the bureau leverages digital communications technology to reach across platforms - from traditional forms of communications to new media channels.
-IIP takes a strategic, data-driven approach to develop multimedia, digital communications products and to manage an overseas network of bricks-and-mortar [American Spaces](https://americanspaces.state.gov/home/).
+GPA takes a strategic, data-driven approach to develop multimedia, digital communications products and to manage an overseas network of bricks-and-mortar [American Spaces](https://americanspaces.state.gov/home/).

 Whether discussions take place in person or in virtual spaces, the bureau’s top goal is to connect people with policy through dialogue that is relatable and understandable.